michaelachrisco/x12/README.md

     * The Ruby port of the above by Chris Parker, rubyforge.org/projects/x12-parser/
     * This project originated from App Design's X12 parser.
 	* Project was forked by Sean Walberg, creating version 1.2.0 in April 2012.
 	* Project was forked by Marty Petersen in November 2012, creating pd_x12.
+    * Project was forked by GoodMeasures, Jun 2021, trying to make it work for large eligibility files, and work for Ruby 2.7.1.
+In particular, work for a file of about 9000 members from Wellcare.

 # Change Log
+* 834 File was fixed - it was only processing one transaction, and had multiple syntax errors/missing elements.

 11/2/15 - release 1.5.3, 1.5.2
 * Updated 837p.xml Loop 20102AB to include REF segments
 * fixed misspelling